legomushroom/live-share/docs/troubleshooting.md

 ### Manually adding a firewall entry for direct mode

-If you want to use direct mode but found that your firewall does not have an entry for it, you can add it from one of the following locations:
+As outlined above, your personal firewall needs to allow **vsls-agent**to accept connections in the port range 5990-5999.
+If you want to use direct mode but have found that your firewall does not have vsls-agent entry, you can add it from one of the following locations:

 VS Code (substitue **VERSION** for the extension version):